Our Home’s History

 The Home began a policy of camping out in tents for the whole summer in 1912, first at a berry farm near Freedom Plains, and later along the Wappingers Creek in Rochdale, where most children learned to swim.
 Neighbors entertained them with auto rides and ice-cream parties.

 The Home purchased a school bus, its first vehicle, in 1930.
-More emphasis was placed on a homey atmosphere: the assembly room was redecorated with comfortable chairs and couches, and a wading pool was constructed.
-The children still wore uniforms consisting of blue knickers or skirts and middy blouses; but major changes were coming, along with a new Director.
+More emphasis was placed on a home-like atmosphere: the assembly room was redecorated with comfortable chairs and couches, and a wading pool was constructed.
+The children lived in dormitories divided by gender and age, and had their own cubicles as private space.
+In the girls’ playroom were dolls and carriages along with a playhouse outside.
+The girls were taught how to cook meals while the boys learned how to garden.
+The nursery, full of ivory and pink spreads, delicately cared for the little ones.
+The children still wore uniforms consisting of blue knickers or skirts and middy blouses; but major changes were coming, along with a new director.

 In 1946, with the war over, the Home decided once again not to keep boys beyond age 12 or admit girls over 13 years of age.
 Forty applicants from broken homes had to be turned away for lack of space.
 There were 72 children, and 500 bed sheets were purchased for $60.25.
 Children could now spend holidays with family and friends.
-For the first time, a part-time social worker was hired.
-Twenty thousand dollars was needed for facility and equipment replacements and maintenance deferred by the war.
+For the first time, a part-time social worker was hired. $20,000 was needed for replacements and maintenance deferred by the war.